Adam Yates beats twin Simon to win Tour first stage

 Earlier, Spanish rider Enric Mas and Ecuadorian Richard Carapaz both crashed on the descent of Cote de Vivero.

-Mas was forced to pull out of the race with what appeared to be a shoulder injury, while Carapaz, who was bleeding from both knees, finished over 15 minutes behind the winner.
+Mas was forced to pull out of the race with what appeared to be a shoulder injury, becoming the first of the 176 riders to abandon this year's Tour, while Carapaz, who was bleeding from both knees, finished over 15 minutes behind the winner.

+After a cagey start across demanding terrain, the race was blown wide open on the way up Pike Bidea, the final categorised climb of a bumpy 182km route that began and ended in Bilbao.

+Two-time winner Pogacar and the defending champion, Denmark's Jonas Vingegaard, burst clear along with French rider Victor Lafay to reach the summit first but they were passed by both Yates brothers on the descent.

 Stage one results